tammamabourshaid/monefy_app/monefy_app_automation/README.md

 -	Check the percentage of the expense if it is correct
 -	Delete an expense and check the Total Balance has reduce the deleted amount.

-I explore the Income first with insert an amount (150 $), while the balance was ZERO (First use of the APP). then explore how total balance is change, and how correctly calculate expenses. to check the percentage of an expense by divided expense amount on amount withdrawn. then delete an expense to check total balance has reduce this expense
+## Prioritization
+Explore income first by entering an amount, while the balance was zero (first use of the app), to avoid getting rejected results if the balance is equal to zero.

-# The possibilities of automating proposed test cases on different levels:
+## The possibilities of automating proposed test cases on different levels:
 the first case - the positive point
 The budget entry had to be tested above all to ensure that the budget was properly updateable from each entry Negative point - wrong entry, back to delete the record